nikosChalk/ctf-writeups/uiuctf22/jail/a-horse-with-no-neighs/README.md

 ### A fresh approach

 Let's try with unicode characters.
-From the [documentation], we know that:
+From the [documentation](https://docs.python.org/3/reference/lexical_analysis.html#identifiers), we know that:

 > Python 3.0 introduces additional characters from outside the ASCII range (see PEP 3131).
 For these characters, the classification uses the version of the Unicode Character Database as included in the [unicodedata](https://docs.python.org/3/library/unicodedata.html#module-unicodedata) module.
 >